ckolluru/endothelial-cell-seg/README.md

 Command line arguments can be sent to `unet.py`.
 For example,

 --pre_train 1 will pre-train the network with the `\neuronal` images. --pre_train 0 will not.
+(Default 1) <br />
---train 1 will train the network with the `\EC` images. --train 0 will not --use_pre_train 1 will load the pre-trained network weights prior to network training on `\EC` images. --use_pre_train 0 will not.
+--train 1 will train the network with the `\EC` images. --train 0 will not.
+(Default 1) <br />
+--use_pre_train 1 will load the pre-trained network weights prior to network training on `\EC` images. --use_pre_train 0 will not.
+(Default 1) <br />
 --test 1 will run the trained network (looks for the weight file from the trained network) on all `\EC` test images. --test 0 will not.
+(Default 1) <br />
 --u cxk340 will consider that the code and data exist in the HPC user cxk340. **Other users**, need to specify their case ID instead.
+(Default 'cxk340') <br />
+--trial 0 is a way to run the code multiple times, results will be stored in a folder named as `results_xy` where `xy` represents the number of trial.
+For example, you can have a for loop that iterates from 1 to 10 and the results will be written in folders from `results_1` to `results_10`.
+0 will simply write to the `results` folder.
+(Default 0) <br />

 Hence, in order to test the software on a completely new image, the image can be cropped (to 256, 256) and copied over to `\data\EC\test`.
 JPG format is supported.
 The network can be fully trained (including pre-training) by running `python unet.py`.
 With no command line arguments, the code will pre-train, train, and predict on all test images in `\data\EC\test` folder.
 The results will be in the `\results` folder.
 If you already have a trained network (the corresponding weight file, unet_train.hdf5 in your folder), testing can be done by just running: